Skip to search Skip to content

 KPI Header

 The KPI header displays numerical data the user needs to keep track of during the day.
 It is typically used in an overview pattern to provide the user with contextual information.
-KPI header on iPhone (left) and on iPad (right) Anatomy The KPI header is a container that includes multiple KPIs that are important [...]
+KPI header on compact (left) and on regular (right) Anatomy The KPI header is a container that includes multiple KPIs that are important [...]

 Category: UI Components